bluemoo/django-with-microk8s/README.md

 # Django with MicroK8s
 ## Start Building Your Project
+This project provides a Django web app running as a single node Kubernetes cluster in microk8s.
+It is meant to make it as easy as possible to begin building a project with a minimum of initial configuration.

-This project is meant to be both a reference and an actual github template that can be used to quickly start development on a Django-based web app.
+This is both a reference and an actual github template that can be used to quickly start development.
 After installing prerequisites and downloading this repository, only one command is needed to have a working, browsable application.

-The web app runs in a Kubernetes cluster run by microk8s, which allows us to ignore a lot of complexity normally involved with installing software for local development.

 ## Provided Tools
   - A running Django server